 RESEARCH SUPPORT FOR DIR/FLOORTIME

-Level 5: Creating Symbols and Using Words and Ideas – By now, children’s motor skills have developed to the point where they can appropriately use their mouth muscles and vocal cords.
-The child now develops the ability to create mental representations.
-To understand words and language, children must first be able to engage in complex emotional signaling (separating actions from perceptions and holding images in their minds).
-Symbols or words can now be used instead of having to act things out with their body.
-This allows new flexibility in reasoning, thinking, and problem-solving.
-And, we now begin to see the ability to do pretend play or use words, phrases or sentences to convey some emotional intention (“What is that?,” ”Look at this fish!,” or “I’m angry!,” etc.). the child begins to have more complex ideas and share them with the people around him.
+The child’s ability to create mental representations.
+The ability to do pretend play or use words, phrases or sentences to convey some emotional intention (“what is that?,” ”look at this fish!,” or “I’m angry!,” etc.). the child begins to have his own ideas and share them with the people around him.
 This is the ability to share ideas with others and represent ideas and real life through play or activities.

-Level 6: Abstract Thinking, Refection, Emotional Thinking, Insight into Others – Children have now become better at connecting these symbols together logically, making possible thinking and reflecting.
-They learn how one event leads to another, how to link ideas together, how ideas operate across time and space.
-Ideas can explain emotions and organize their knowledge of the world.
-Logical thinking now leads to new skills, such as debating and scientific reasoning.
-Children can now make up games and play games with rules.
-The child’s now has the ability to make connections between different internal representations or emotional ideas (“I’m mad because you’re mean.”).
+The child’s ability to make connections between different internal representations or emotional ideas (“I’m mad because you’re mean.”).
 This capacity is a foundation for higher level thinking, problem solving and such capacities as separating fantasy from reality, modulating impulses and mood, and learning to concentrate and plan.